MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/experiments/pelvic_mri/README.md

 **Step 8 — Scalar scores per slice**

-Each slice in the output JSON receives:
+Each slice in the output JSON have:

 | Field | Description |
 |-------|-------------|